 It helps keep conflict to a minimum and speeds the process along.
 Basically, it gets everyone where they want to be with a minimum of time and trouble.

-The process takes significantly less time.
+The process also takes significantly less time.
 There’s less paperwork, so you have fewer attorney’s fees.
 Many of the little things that add up quickly in divorce aren’t necessary, saving you money and time.

 3. What Are The Drawbacks?